gregoryforel/rollup-library-starter-kit/README.md

 # @schedio/react-components

-A React UI components library.
+A starter kit to develop a React components library.
+Uses Rollup to bundle.
+Antd, LESS, TailwindCSS, CSS modules, Typescript, PurgeCSS, PostCSS, all configured.